tim3w4rp/tim3w4rp/README.md

 Hi 👋 My name is Martin
 =======================

-I'm a Web Developer working with React, TypeScript and NextJS.
+I'm a Frontend Developer working with React, TypeScript and NextJS.
 -------------

 * 🌍  Based in Brno, Czech republic